-Ground-Breaking Appointment… The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!
+Ground-Breaking Appointment — The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!

 “One of the proudest moments of 2016 was when I was awarded an #OBE for Services To Diversity In The Fashion Industry by The Royal Princess, Anne at Buckingham Palace.
 If You had told my 18-year-old self that this would one day be possible, He wouldn’t have believed you.
 Xoxo” Enninful wrote on Instagram.

-Edward Enninful networth
+Edward Enninful net worth

-Though there is no public information on Edward Enninful networth, a rough clue can be provided by an industry peer – Anna Wintour.
+Though there is no public information on Edward Enninful’s net worth, a rough clue can be provided by an industry peer – Anna Wintour.
 She is worth approximately $35 million and makes about $2 million a year.

 [Featured Image by Neilson Barnard/Getty Images]